zsievers/Star-Wars-Hangman/README.md

 -If users guess is CORRECT, letter is pushed to the chosen word. <br>

 Technical Approach:
--press any key to start game
+-press any key to start game <br>
--have words ready to be guessed
+-have words ready to be guessed <Br>
--number of guess set
+-number of guess set <br>
--have number of "_" to signify how many letters are in the current word -have letters reveal themselves in the word or in letter pile when guessed.
+-have number of "_" to signify how many letters are in the current word <br>
--If user guesses word, game stops and animation is cued.
+-have letters reveal themselves in the word or in letter pile when guessed. <br> -If user guesses word, game stops and animation is cued. <br>
--if user doesn't get word in set amount of guesses, you lose animation is cued.
+-if user doesn't get word in set amount of guesses, you lose animation is cued. <br>
--After win/loss the game automatically choose another word to and play again.
+-After win/loss the game automatically choose another word to and play again. <br>